 Delete Current Line

-Pressing the dd command will delete lines in multiple times.
+Pressing the dd keys multiple times delete multiple lines.

 Delete Multiple Lines